-Using existing infrastructure in an organisation there is typically enough data available to accurately locate staff.
-Wireless networks provide a rough indication of location and cabled infrastructure accurately indicates who is sitting at individual desk locations.
+Using existing infrastructure in an organisation, there is typically enough data available to accurately locate staff.
+Wireless networks provide a rough indication of location and cabled infrastructure accurately shows who is sitting at individual desk locations.

 This can also be augmented with sensors, as required, however sensors can only be used to indicate desk usage - falling back to wifi for staff location.